david-istvan/cmdse2021-rp-dev/README.md

 # cmdse2021-rp-dev

-Replication package for the paper Collaborative Model-Driven Software Engineering: A Systematic Update.
+Replication package for the paper _Collaborative Model-Driven Software Engineering: A Systematic Update_.

 ### People -- !!THIS SECTION TO BE OMITTED FROM THE PUBLISHED VERSION!!